Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab step-by step - Azure Blockchain.md

     >- Test the JSON file using <http://jsoneditoronline.org>

-5. Click on the **Browse** button to **UPLOAD THE CONTRACT CODE (.sol, .zip)**, then choose the **TelemetryCompliance.sol** Solidity source code file for the Smart Contract.
+6. Click on the **Browse** button to **UPLOAD THE CONTRACT CODE (.sol, .zip)**, then choose the **TelemetryCompliance.sol** Solidity source code file for the Smart Contract

     ![](images/media/image89.png)

-6. Once file validation passed for the uploaded files, click **Deploy** to deploy the Blockchain Application to the Azure Blockchain Workbench.
+7. Once file validation passed for the uploaded files, click **Deploy** to deploy the Blockchain Application to the Azure Blockchain Workbench

     ![](images/media/blockchain-workbench-deploy-application-button.png)

-7. Once the Deployment is complete, you should see the **Telemetry Compliance** Blockchain Application in the list of Applications.
+8. Once the Deployment is complete, you should see the **Telemetry Compliance** Blockchain Application in the list of Applications

     ![](images/media/blockchain-application-deployment-success.png)